 “Desolation” in the New Testament

-Now, it just so happens that the particular form of the Greek Word used here for “desolation” – eremosis – comes up only three times in the New Testament.
+Now, it just so happens that the particular (noun) form of the Greek Word used here for “desolation” – eremosis – comes up only three times in the New Testament.
 In the first two occasions – Matthew 24:15 and Mark 13:14 – we find the phrase “abomination of desolation”.
-And its appearance marks the turning point when all restrictions against the evil forces are swept away, and God’s people will have to flee for safety.
+And its appearance marks the start of the Great Tribulation – that turning point in history when all restrictions against the evil forces are swept away, and God’s people will have to flee for safety.